-In hemophilia A, up to 25% of new inhibitors occur in patients with mild or moderate disease and changes the bleeding phenotype from mild/moderate to severe [74].
-Inhibitors most commonly arise following an intensive episode of replacement therapy for surgery or major trauma.
-The risk of inhibitor development also appears to be associated with some high-risk factor VIII gene mutations [75].
-The limited data available in patients with non-severe hemophilia A suggests that when treatment is used, strategies that modulate the immune system, such as the use of rituximab may have greater benefit than ITI performed with only the deficient factor, but additional studies are needed to confirm these findings.
+In hemophilia A, up to 25% of new inhibitors occur in patients with mild or moderate disease and changes the bleeding phenotype from mild/moderate to severe [86].
+Inhibitors most commonly arise following an intensive episode of replacement therapy for surgery or major trauma and appear to be associated with some high-risk factor VIII gene mutations [87].
+The limited data available in patients with non-severe hemophilia A suggests that when eradication treatment is indicated, strategies that modulate the immune system, such as the use of rituximab may have greater benefit than ITI performed with only the deficient factor, but additional studies are needed to confirm these findings.
 Importantly, the inhibitors might be transient and disappear spontaneously.
-Therefore, the necessity of eradication treatment should be critically examined for each individual patient [76].
+Therefore, the necessity of eradication treatment should be critically examined for each individual patient [88].